Categories: Instruction and information; Jewelry

 an unpleasant experience.

-Don't let rings jingle on the blade because they will get scratched as they bounce around.
+Don't let rings jingle on the blade because they will get scratched.

 Hardened stainless steel and its evil metallic siblings can be cut by hand